Andy

 sending this... even if I don't have a whole terrible lot to

 send.
-And what's here is probly... well, interesting might be a
+And what's here is probly... well, interesting might

 polite descriptor. ;-)